Plotting functions

 1.2 \sin(t)

-You can make animations of functions by plotting each successive frame separately, but re-using the output cell into which the frames are displayed.
+It is possible to make animations of functions by plotting each successive frame separately, and re-using the output cell into which the frames are displayed.
 In the example below,out

 is the ID of the output cell (initially zero),